ClinVar Miner

 Fulgent Genetics, Fulgent Genetics RCV000664805 SCV000893720 pathogenic Methylmalonic aciduria due to methylmalonyl-CoA mutase deficiency 2018-10-31 criteria provided, single submitter clinical testing

-Invitae RCV001376546 SCV001236194 likely pathogenic not provided 2023-12-31 criteria provided, single submitter clinical testing This sequence change affects a donor splice site in intron 11 of the MUT gene.
+Labcorp Genetics (formerly Invitae), Labcorp RCV001376546 SCV001236194 pathogenic not provided 2025-01-15 criteria provided, single submitter clinical testing This sequence change affects a donor splice site in intron 11 of the MUT gene.
 It is expected to disrupt RNA splicing.
 Variants that disrupt the donor or acceptor splice site typically lead to a loss of protein function (PMID: 16199547), and loss-of-function variants in MUT are known to be pathogenic (PMID: 15781192).
 This variant is present in population databases (rs750619189, gnomAD 0.06%).
-This variant has not been reported in the literature in individuals affected with MUT-related conditions.
+Disruption of this splice site has been observed in individual(s) with methylmalonic acidemia (PMID: 16281286).
 ClinVar contains an entry for this variant (Variation ID: 550143).
 Algorithms developed to predict the effect of sequence changes on RNA splicing suggest that this variant may disrupt the consensus splice site.
-In summary, the currently available evidence indicates that the variant is pathogenic, but additional data are needed to prove that conclusively.
-Therefore, this variant has been classified as Likely Pathogenic.
+For these reasons, this variant has been classified as Pathogenic.

 Natera, Inc. RCV001276632 SCV001463084 likely pathogenic Methylmalonic aciduria due to complete methylmalonyl-CoA mutase deficiency 2020-09-16 no assertion criteria provided clinical testing